 5.x.6 Potential New Requirements needed to support the use case

 [PR.
-5.x.6-001] The 6G system shall support end-to-end energy efficiency improvement including the UE and the network.
+5.x.6-001] The 6G system shall support mechanism to improve systematic energy efficiency including the UE and the network.

 [PR.
 5.x.6-002] The 6G system shall support energy saving technologies in the radio access network to make efficient use of radio resources.